ndwarshuis/org-ml/README.md

 [`om-build-planning!`](#om-build-planning-key-closed-deadline-scheduled-post-blank).
 Up to all three planning types can be used in the same list like (:closed args :deadline args :scheduled).

 `statistics-cookie` is a list following the same format as [`om-build-statistics-cookie`](#om-build-statistics-cookie-value-key-post-blank).

 `section-children` is a list of elements that will go in the headline section.

 `subheadlines` contains zero or more headlines that will go under the created headline.
+The level of all members in `subheadlines` will automatically be adjusted to `level` + 1.

 All arguments not mentioned here follow the same rules as [`om-build-headline`](#om-build-headline-key-archivedp-commentedp-footnote-section-p-level-1-pre-blank-0-priority-tags-title-todo-keyword-post-blank-rest-nodes)